DeadNumbers/gnome-info-collect/README.md

 ## How to install

+⚠️ **gnome-info-collect is not currently collecting information.
+Installation is not recommended at this time.**

 Packages are available for the following distributions.
 If a package isn't available for your distro, see below for manual installation options.

 ### Fedora